David O. Russell weaves Oscar pattern from his own reinvention

-LOS ANGELES (Reuters) - For the aspiring actor and actress who sits at home during awards season fantasizing that they too could be feted as an Oscar nominee or Golden Globe winner there is a simple recipe: get cast in a film by David O. Russell.
+LOS ANGELES, Feb 18 (Reuters) - For the aspiring actor and actress who sits at home during awards season fantasizing that they too could be feted as an Oscar nominee or Golden Globe winner there is a simple recipe: get cast in a film by David O. Russell.

 The director of romance “Silver Linings Playbook” and boxing drama “The Fighter” has helped the likes of Jennifer Lawrence and Christian Bale score some of Hollywood’s biggest prizes, and this year has coaxed performances worthy of four Oscar nods from the stars of his crime caper “American Hustle.”